lucaslzl/ponche/README.md

-# Secure Simulation - LATINCOM
+# Secure Simulation - NCA

 Code to identify timewindow, generate clusters, and simulate with mobility